jpblavatt/voidgame/README.md

 Void is an abstract strategy board game for two players.

 ### Components and Terminology
 Void is played on a circular board.
-The central area of the board (the void) is encircled by five concentric rings (orbits) each divided into eighteen segments (sectors).
-It requires two sets (black and white) of eight pieces: one flagship, two bombers, two sweepers, and three fighters.
+The central area of the board (the void) is encircled by five concentric rings (orbits).
 The innermost (first) orbit is the "lowest" while the outermost (fifth) orbit is the "highest".
 So, in Void, "above" means "further out" and "below" means "further in".
+Each orbit is divided into eighteen segments (sectors).
+These sectors are aligned so as to form eighteen "verticle" columns of five sectors.
+"Orbital" means either clockwise or counter clockwise within a single orbit.
+"Diagonal" means equal and simultaneous change in vertical and orbital directions (ie. through the corners).

+Void requires two sets (black and white) of eight pieces: one flagship, two bombers, two sweepers, and three fighters.

 _initial setup_